teloxide/teloxide/README.md

 Most programming languages have their own implementations of Telegram bots frameworks, so why not Rust?
 We think Rust provides enough good ecosystem and the language itself to be suitable for writing bots.

 ## Community bots
 Feel free to push your own bot into our collection: https://github.com/teloxide/community-bots.
-Later you will be able to play with them right in our official chat: https://t.me/teloxide.
+Later you will be able to play with them right in our official chat: https://t.me/teloxide (coming soon...).

 ## Contributing
 See [CONRIBUTING.md](https://github.com/teloxide/teloxide/blob/master/CONTRIBUTING.md).